sftpplus/sftpplus-docs/doc_source/events/events.rst

   :credentials_type: Type of the accepted credentials.

-  :group_name: Name of the group/role associated to this account.
+  :group_name: Comma separated text with name of the group/role associated to this account.
 (Since 3.38.0)

+  :group_names: List with name of the group/role associated to this account.
+(Since 4.16.0)

   :method_name: Name of the method used for authentication.